 The Risks of Feeding Dogs Avocado

-- Avocados contain a toxin called persin, which can be toxic to dogs in large quantities.
-The largest amount of persin is found in avocado pit and avocado skin, so it is important to avoid feeding your dog these parts of the avocado.
-Even if you feed them avocado flesh without the pit, however, there is a chance that your dog will experience some side effects, such as vomiting and diarrhea.
+- Avocados contain a toxin called persin, which can cause serious health problems.
+The largest amount of persin is found in avocado pit and avocado skin.
+Even if you feed them avocado flesh without the pit, there is a chance that your dog will experience some side effects, such as vomiting and diarrhea.

 - The other risk of feeding avocado to dogs is that they can choke on the fruit.
 As avocados are a slippery fruit, they can be difficult for dogs to chew and swallow.
 Not to mention the pit, which is a serious choking hazard, as it’s hard and large enough to cause blockage in a dog’s intestinal tract!

 - Avocados can cause allergic reactions in dogs.
 These allergies generally develop after the animal has ingested avocado on multiple occasions or large amounts of it.
-Symptoms include indigestion and vomiting, but can also extend to more serious problems such as difficulty breathing or anaphylactic shock.
+Symptoms include gastrointestinal upset and lethargy, but can also extend to more serious problems such as difficulty breathing or anaphylactic shock.
 If your dog has any reaction after eating avocado, take them to the vet as soon as possible.

 - There is also a risk that feeding your dog too much of the healthy fat present in avocado can result in pancreatitis.
 This condition occurs when the pancreas becomes inflamed due to overworking, and it can cause vomiting and diarrhea, which may lead to dehydration if left untreated.
 If your dog experiences these symptoms after eating avocado, you should speak to a vet immediately.